 How To Treat It

 You can use antifungal creams and oral medications.
 Keep your nipples dry and change your breast pads regularly through the day.
-Remember to use hot and soapy water to wash clothing, towels, bras,
+Remember to use hot and soapy water to wash clothing, towels, bras, nursing pads, and other garments.
+If possible, look to dry these washed items on the outside.
+Sterilize all pumping equipment and pacifiers in boiling water for a few minutes or as directed by your doctor.

 When you’re pregnant, you experience hormonal changes, breast expansion, and increased blood flow.
 This may cause you to have itchy nipples.
 Some of the common symptoms include these: